 1. Medicine Ball Toss Rotational

-This exercise specifically targets your ability to rotate powerfully, which is critical for several sports skills, including hitting, throwing, and changing direction.
+This exercise specifically targets your ability to rotate powerfully.
+This is critical for several sports skills, including hitting, throwing, and changing direction.

 2. SS lunge cable rows

 3. Step and swings with heavy and light clubs